 The associate dean or CAO may place the student on Academic Probation I should the student not adhere to the stipulations of the contract.

-If the student’s semester GPA is less than a 2.0, and the cumulative GPA remains below a 2.0 at the end of the semester on Academic Warning, the student is placed on Academic Probation I. If the semester GPA is greater than 2.0 but the cumulative GPA is still less than 2.0, the student will remain on Academic Warning.
+If the student’s semester GPA is less than 2.0, and the cumulative GPA remains below 2.0 at the end of the semester on Academic Warning, the student is placed on Academic Probation I. If the semester GPA is greater than 2.0 but the cumulative GPA is still less than 2.0, the student will remain on Academic Warning.
 If the cumulative GPA is greater than a 2.0 at the end of the semester then the student is returned to good academic standing.

 Undergraduate Academic Probation I

 This occurs when a student under Academic Warning has a semester GPA less than 2.0, and the cumulative GPA remains below 2.0 at the conclusion of the semester or if the student maintains a semester GPA greater than 2.0 while on Academic Probation I but the cumulative GPA is still less than 2.0.
 Academic Probation I will also occur if a student falls below a 2.0 cumulative GPA from Good Academic Standing if Academic Warning already occurred in a previous term.

 Under Academic Probation I the following conditions apply:

 - The student cannot enroll in more than 13 hours of coursework during the semester.
 Note: Students falling below 12 credits in any one semester will jeopardize their financial aid.
 Should this occur, students should see the associate dean in their college as soon as possible to try to implement corrective measures.

 - The student may enter into a contract or individualized education plan with their advisor and be approved by the associate dean or CAO that place further stipulations on Academic Probation I. The associate dean or CAO may place the student on Academic Probation II or Academic Suspension should the student not adhere to the contract stipulations.